gvwilson/thirdbit/src/fiction/santas/index.md

 "That was quick,"
 Captain Snood muttered
-as Santa Hotep drew a circle with its fingertip on the mirror by its elbow.
-As it had just a few days before, the mirror rippled to show the steps leading up to the pyramid entrance.
+as Santa Hotep's magic mirror rippled and reformed to show the steps leading up to the pyramid entrance.
 Instead of stone cats fighting unknown hooded figures, though, it revealed several very known figures:
 Gran-Granna Tumbly,
 Santa Hood,
-and half a dozen santas wearing the same camouflage suits as the ones who had been waiting for Finner at The Building.
+and half a dozen santas wearing the same camouflage suits as the ones who had been at The Building.

-"At least…
-they're a bit…
-worse for wear,"
-Santa Hotep observed.
+Two elves were with them as well—at least,
+Finner assumed they were elves from the amount of equipment they were carrying.

 "Too bad…
 I haven't…
 had time…
 to conjure up…
-more cats."
+more cats,"
+Santa Hotep said.
+"I don't suppose…
+your people…
+will be able…
+to help?"

+Captain Snood scowled.
+"They're in even worse shape than this lot."

 </section>